Can a Child Decide Custody?

 Deciding child custody can be complex, frustrating, and stressful for parents and children alike.
-While both parents undoubtedly have their preference of who gets custody, it’s natural to wonder what role the children play.
+While both parents undoubtedly have their preference for who gets custody, it’s natural to wonder what role do children play.
 Can a child decide custody and/or have a major influence on the judge’s decision?

 While a child’s preference can carry considerable weight in child custody cases, it is typically not the deciding factor.
 Judges take into account many variables when determining what is in the child’s best interest and who should have custody.
 Learn more about a child’s role in determining custody below.

 The Role of a Child’s Opinion in Custody Decisions